 Definition of Piltrafa

 Pil Trafa is a singer and songwriter with extensive experience in punk and similar rhythms.
-He has been active in this sector from the eighties to the present and has formed and participated in different punk bands since their inception.
+He has been active in this sector from the eighties to the present.